Attack on US base in Syria kills Kurdish fighters

 In response, Iran said on Monday that it “will not hesitate” to respond if the US directly attacks its territory.

-“The Islamic Republic has shown that it has always reacted decisively to any threat to its security, territorial integrity and sovereignty,” Foreign Ministry spokesman Nasser Kanani said.
+Iran “has shown that it has always reacted decisively to any threat to its security, territorial integrity and sovereignty,” Foreign Ministry spokesman Nasser Kanani said.

 He added that Tehran “will not hesitate to use its capabilities” to respond to any attacks but reiterated that it “does not seek to aggravate tensions and crises in the region”.